Walter Hassan: Bentley

 Hassan's first job was as a 15 year-old shop boy in W. O. Bentley's newly founded Bentley Motors, employee No. 14.
 He was a fitter in the engine shop then in the chassis shop, gaining a complete experience of the 3-litre cars then in production.

 He eventually moved to road testing working under the head of experimental department (today's R&D) Frank Clement, the company's professional racing driver, and was a riding mechanic in some races.
 In the off-season he was part of the Bentley Motors service department.

-Establishing himself as the best Bentley mechanic, he was allotted to Woolf Barnato, their top driver and Bentley Motors chairman and shareholder.
-They established a close and lasting friendship.
+Hassan was later assigned as a mechanic to Woolf Barnato, the Bentley Motors chairman and racing driver, with whom he maintained a long-term working relationship.

 After it was put into liquidation and taken over by Rolls-Royce at the end of 1931 Hassan left Bentley Motors and worked for Barnato.
 In 1933, he started to build a racing car that would become known as Barnato Hassan and was one of the fastest cars ever to lap Brooklands.
 Later he developed a car for Bill Pacey, known as the Pacey-Hassan.
 It was a success on the British racing circuits in the 1936 season.
 By now he had become a family man and accordingly sought out more stable employment.
 He had married in 1933 and he went on to have four children.